- Learning about cancer surgery

 You also may want a second opinion.
 Insurance pre-approval for the surgery may be needed and this, too, takes time.
 In almost all cases, the time needed to prepare for surgery should have no impact on the success of the surgery.
 But if you do have some type of urgent medical problem, surgery will be done as soon as possible.

 Informed consent is one of the most important parts of getting ready for surgery.
-It’s a process during which you are told about all aspects of the treatment before you give your doctor written permission to do the surgery.
-The details may vary from state to state, but the informed consent form usually says that your doctor has explained these things:
+It’s a process during which you are told about all aspects of the surgery before you give your doctor written permission to do it.
+The details of the informed consent form may vary from state to state, but it usually says that your doctor has explained these things:

 - Your condition or diagnosis and why surgery is an option